MerginMaps/docs/src/layer/one-to-n-relations/index.md

 This layer contains only information about the manholes. `Manhole UUID` values are generated using [`uuid()` function as a default value](../attach-multiple-photos-to-features/) when a feature is created.
 This ensures that these values are **unique** even when multiple surveyors capture new features at the same time.
 This field will be used to link inspections and manholes.

-:::danger WARNING
+:::danger Using UUID
 **Why UUID?** FID can be changed during [synchronisation](../../manage/synchronisation/#synchronisation).
 As a result, records can end up being linked to wrong features.

 On the other hand, <QGISHelp ver="latest" link="user_manual/expressions/functions_list.html#uuid" text="UUID" /> (Universally Unique Identifier) is generated to be unique and will not be changed when synced.
 Therefore, we recommend always using UUID to link layers.
 :::

-Inspections are recorded in a separate [non-spatial table](../working_with_nonspatial_data/) with attribute table such as:
+Inspections are recorded in a separate [non-spatial table](../non-spatial-data) with attribute table such as:

 | Inspection Date | Blocked? | Flooded? | Inspector  | Manhole UUID |
 |:---:|:---:|:---:|:---:|:---:|